mrseif123/Around-React-Full/README.md

 - Front-end: https://mrs.students.nomoreparties.sbs/
 - Back-end/Api: https://api.mrs.students.nomoreparties.sbs/

-# Links TBD
-* Link to repository with the complete React application which uses this API;
-* Link to the website that hosts the API.

 # Project 15: Around the U.S. Front End + Back End

 - Part of the [Practicum by Yandex](https://practicum.yandex.com/) Web Development Bootcamp Curriculum.